SunsetQuest/BigFloat/BigFloatSpecification.md

 # BigFloat Library Specification

-*Updated: November 2025 — technical reference for developers and AI systems*
+*Updated: December 2025 — technical reference for developers and AI systems*

 > **Scope.** This document specifies the behavior, data model, key APIs, rounding/comparison semantics, parsing/formatting, math functions, precision control, and range/convertibility characteristics of **BigFloat** as implemented in the current sources.
 It supersedes the August 2025 draft.